Grantees: Equipment Grants

 Lamoille Restorative Center is a 43 year old nonprofit that touches the lives of about 1,000 people each year; many of these individuals are children and youth.
 LRC works in three primary arenas: supporting school success, empowering employment-related goals, and intervening when youth and adults are involved in the legal system.
 LRC has significant needs related to technology to better meet the needs of lower income program participants who struggle with transportation and other barriers to in-person participation.
 COVID highlighted the disparities Lamoille's more remote and isolated residents experience regarding access to needed services.
 LRC can effectively complement in-person services with technology to support participants' goals.

 Maple Leaf Childrens Center is located in orange county where childcare availability is low.
-We plan to increase our outdoor enrichment space for all the children we serve and bring art from the inside!
-MLCC loves using full-body multiuse learning.
+We are increasing our outdoor enrichment space for all the children we serve and bring art from the inside!
+MLCC loves using full-body multi-use learning.
 Art is such a large important of learning.
-We plan to use this funding to create an outdoor art learning space.
+We plan to create an outdoor art learning space.

 Northeast Kingdom Human Services, Inc.